 Sacred Valley Region - Urubamba and Andean Villages

-We work in collaboration with community schools, and what ever existing local healthcare providers are available to the communities, providing as much support and training as possible.
+We work in collaboration with the Lama Pack Project, community schools in the region of Urubamba, and what ever existing local healthcare providers are available to the communities, providing as much support and training as possible.

 During the High Andes portion of the work the team will have van transportation to some communities, and when/if traveling to communities with limited or no road access will trek in carrying their backpacks with personal supplies/bedding.
 Llama support will be available to carry the medical and kitchen supplies if needed.
 If we are able to drive to all communities, those who wish will have opportunity to hike between two of the High Andes communities, estimated to be about 5 miles.